meiyushuku/crc32-calculator-megumi-edition/README.md

 Extension: .py
 <br>
 <br>
-You can also add custom file extension exclusions with a command.
+Users can also add custom file extension exclusions with a command.
 <br>
 <br>
 Command list: